 A good information system contributes to the financial success of the farm business.
 The information system should provide the manager with production information as well as current measures of the financial position, financial progress, income performance, and debt repayment capacity.
-A financial information system contains four essential and interrelated components: 1. the balance sheet, 2. the cash flow statement, 3. the income statement, and 4. farm records.
+A financial information system contains four essential and interrelated components: the balance sheet, the cash flow statement, the income statement, and farm records.

 The balance sheet indicates the financial position of the farm business at a particular point in time.
-The balance sheet shows what is owned versus what is owed and is used to analyze the financial position of the farm business.
+The balance sheet shows what is owned versus what is owed.
 The difference between what is owned and owed represents the owner's claim to the assets of the business, or owner's equity.
-A projected cash flow statement (F-751) summarizes expected cash requirements (including credit needs and repayment capabilities) of the business for a future period of time.
-The income statement (F-753) shows the profitability of the business for a particular period of time, usually a year, and is used to analyze the financial success of the business.
-Farm records provide information useful in completing the set of financial statements.
+A projected cash flow statement (AGEC-751) summarizes expected cash requirements (including credit needs and repayment capabilities) of the business for a future period of time.
+The income statement (AGEC-753) shows the profitability of the business for a particular period of time, usually a year, and is used to analyze the financial success of the business.
+Farm records provide information useful in completing the set of financial statements (AGEC-752).